How to Plan for Vacation: 7 Ways to Pack More Relaxing Travel into Your Over-Scheduled Life

 Take Shorter Trips More Often

 Research local destinations within an hour or two drive of your home.
-Think of destinations near home that might seem like a far-away place; for example, I live in Michigan.
-Lake Michigan can remind me of the California coast; so, it seems like I got farther away than I did.
+Think of destinations near home that might seem far away; for example, I live in Michigan.
+Lake Michigan can remind me of the California coast, so it looks like I got farther away than I did.
+Maybe a road trip is just the ticket to a relaxing, inexpensive get away.

-Decide what you need, a more extended period to completely disconnect, or more frequent breaks.
-You can use your week-long vacation in one five-day stretch or use those same five workdays off as a series of five three-day weekends.
-Maybe short weeks, long weekends are the answer.
+Decide what you need: a more extended period to completely disconnect or more frequent breaks.
+You can use your week-long vacation in one five-day stretch or the same five workdays off as a series of five three-day weekends.
+Maybe short weeks and long weekends are the answer.

 Make it a three-or-four-day weekend; add a holiday to extend the weekend to a four-day weekend.
-Sometimes traveling on the holiday, itself is cheaper, because others want to get where they’re going before the holiday.
+Sometimes, traveling on the holiday is when you’ll find the cheapest flights because others want to get where they’re going before the holiday begins.

-I flew from Detroit to San Diego on Independence Day for less than $200 roundtrip, because we were willing to fly on the actual holiday.
-We left early, and with the time difference, we landed in time for lunch in San Diego.
-We were able to pack a lot into the three-day holiday weekend, at an affordable price.
+I flew from Detroit to Los Angeles on Independence Day for less than $200 roundtrip because we were willing to fly on the holiday.
+We left early, and with the time difference, we landed in time for lunch in Los Angeles.
+We packed a lot into the three-day holiday weekend at an affordable price.

 India’s Backwaters

 Imagine what it’s like to use all your vacation days.
-How much fun could you have if you made travel a priority and planned your vacation days to re-energize through travel, rather than donating that time back to your company?
+How much fun could you have if you prioritized travel and planned your vacation days to re-energize through travel rather than donating that time back to your company?

 In addition to planning more extended trips, prepare to carpe diem with spontaneous trips.
 Formulate your budget so that you can enjoy your trip.